(A) The term "board" means the Ohio state cosmetology and barber board.

 (K) "Corrective action course" means a remedial training used as a tool to improve the service provided by licensees or boutique services registration holders who have violated a board rule or law.
 A corrective action course is not to be confused with a continuing education course, designed to improve the skills of a licensee or boutique services registration holder.

-(L) "Cosmetology service" means any service provided to a client within the scope of practice of cosmetology or of any branches of cosmetology.
+(L) "Cosmetology service" means any service provided to a client within the scope of practice of cosmetology or a branch of cosmetology.

 (M) "Device" means, for purposes of this chapter, implements and equipment designed to perform a specific service.
 The term "instrument" may be interchanged with the term "device."